 Instant coffee is a dissolvable coffee drink.
 It is made from brewed coffee that was converted into powdered coffee by extracting the liquid of the coffee bean.
 This can be done in two ways: spray drying or freeze drying.
 The instant coffee granules are easily dissolved when mixed with water to create a great cup of coffee, instantly.
-Contradictory to some myths, instant coffee is made of pure coffee beans.
+Contrary to some myths, instant coffee is made of pure coffee beans.

 According to the Oxford Companion to American Food and Drink, the first instant coffee was invented by John Dring in England in 1771 and patented by the British Government as "coffee compound."
 There is no documentation to how successful his product was or even how he made it back then.